GoMatrixHosting/-ansible-create-delete-subscription-membership-/README.md

 # Prerequisites

-You need to setup the AWX system to use this playbook, see the (create-awx-system repository)[https://gitlab.com/GoMatrixHosting/create-awx-system].
+You need to setup the AWX system to use this playbook, see the [create-awx-system repository](https://gitlab.com/GoMatrixHosting/create-awx-system).

 # 00 - Create MP Subscription (create.yml)